SableRaf/processing-revisions/README.md

 # Processing Early Releases (2001-2005)
-This repository is an archival project for early (pre, alpha, beta) Processing releases.
+This repository is an ongoing archival project for early (pre, alpha, beta) Processing releases.

-The versions of Processing featured on this repository were released between 2001 and 2005.

 If you are looking for the latest version of Processing, go to [processing.org/download](https://processing.org/download)